 - Various infections

-Treatment of Periodontal Disease in Dogs
+How to Prevent Periodontal Disease in Dogs

-Daily brushing may or may not be a realistic option for you.
+Daily brushing may or may not be a realistic option for you and your dog.
 As an alternative to daily brushing, you can try simply applying toothpaste to the dog's teeth daily.
-If daily care is still not an option, there are various topical gels that can be applied periodically (usually once a week).
+If daily care is still not an option, various topical products can be applied periodically (usually once a week).